entu/api/assets/ai/shared.md

 - `sort=name.string` ascending, `-` for descending, commas between keys. `limit` and `skip` page, `q` searches full text.

 Example: `_type.string=invoice&status.string.in=sent,overdue&total.number.gt=1000&sort=-due_date.date`

+## Links

+Link into Entu whenever you name something the user may want to open or act on.
+Write them as markdown links with the entity's label as the text, and use real _id values returned by tools — never invented ones.

+- An entity: {{entityUrl}}/<entity _id>
+- A filtered list, using the query syntax above: {{entityUrl}}?_type.string=invoice&status.string.in=sent,overdue
+- A drawer on an entity, by adding a hash: #edit (change values), #rights (sharing and permissions), #history, #parents, #duplicate, #child (add a child), #add.
+Drawers need the user to be signed in.

+Hand over this way anything you cannot do yourself — rights and sharing with #rights, deleting an entity from #edit.

 ## Formulas (RPN)